Who Is The Smartest Person Alive?

 Determining who is the smartest person alive is rather complex and in many cases subjective task.
 Most people know someone who is very intelligent, yet intelligence of that person probably could not fit into the same sentence with the top 100 most intelligent people alive.

-However, one commonly used metric to gauge intelligence is IQ (Intelligence Quotient).
+However, one commonly used metric to measure intelligence is IQ (Intelligence Quotient).

-In this article, we will provide insights into the history and significance of IQ measurements and unveil one person who is currently alive and is often considered as one of the smartest individuals on the planet.
+And so, in this article, we will provide brief insights into the problems of IQ measurements and then unveil one person who is currently alive and is often considered as one of the smartest individuals on the planet.

 IQ vs EQ